 The Railway Walk at Tinahely was opened in September 2007.
-It runs along part of the original train track from Woodenbridge to Shillelagh, alongside the Derry River and through pretty farmland.
-2.3km in length, the walk has some picnic tables along the way, and a clearly defined path suitable for wheelchairs and sturdy buggies.
-Dogs must be kept leashed.
+It runs along part of the original train track from Woodenbridge to Shillelagh, alongside the Derry River and through some farmland.
+It is 2.3km in length.
+The walk has some picnic tables along the way and a clearly defined path suitable for wheelchairs and sturdy buggies.
+Dogs must be kept on a leash.
 The Railway Walk terminates at Tomnafinnoge Woods.
-There is car parking at both ends of the Railway Walk.
+There is a car park at both ends of the Railway Walk.

-Railway Walk Extension: The extension runs from Tinahely Railway Carpark in the Aughrim and is 2km in length.
+Railway Walk Extension: The extension runs from Tinahely Railway Carpark towards Aughrim and is 2km in length.
 The project was 75% funded by County Wicklow Partnership through the European Agricultural Fund for Rural Development: “Europe investing in Rural Areas”.
 The remaining 25% was funded locally.

 This launch represents the end of the second phase of the re-development of the old Shillelagh to Woodenbridge railway line which was closed in 1964.
 This re-development has seen the construction to date of 5km of walking trail which has been enjoyed by walkers of all age groups.
 This is a partnership project between Tinahely Community Projects, the local landowners and agencies such as County Wicklow Partnership, Wicklow County Council, FAS and Coillte.

-Phase 3 of the Railway Walk is the early stages of planning and more news will be brought to you shortly and on the latest chapter of our wonderful walking trail.
+Phase 3, the extension of the Railway Walk is in the final stages of planning and we are looking forward to the completion of our wonderful walking trail.